-Aaron Brooks is the CEO and co-founder of influencer marketing platform, Vamp.
+Aaron Brooks is the co-founder of influencer marketing platform, Vamp.

 Like it or not, Kylie Jenner is continuing to make her mark in 2019.